bogdan-h/starling-technical-challenge/README.md

 One big feature to finish off the project correctly is to handle currencies.
 At the moment, I simply pick the currency of the first feed item and use that as the currency for the roundup amount.
 A more correct way will require at least two additional HTTP calls:
 - to get the exchange rates
-- to get the savings goal in order to obtain the currency into which roundup amounts from feed items should calculated into
+- to get the savings goal in order to obtain the currency into which roundup amounts from feed items should be calculated into

 I have not implemented this as it would have required considerable more time and it would have mostly been similar work to the work that has been submitted.
 A performance improvement that could be done is to make 3 concurrent HTTP calls (to accounts, savings goal and exchange rates) as the calls are not dependent on each other.

 Since I created a REST resource, the project needs Swagger docs.
 I would have also implemented this if I had more time, potentially using OpenAPI autogeneration.

+The HTTP clients can be improved via more elaborate fault-tolerance libraries which are becoming more important in a micro-services platform (e.g. [resilience4j](https://github.com/resilience4j/resilience4j), [sentinel](https://github.com/alibaba/Sentinel))